ym2151-tone-editor

 Organizing How to Use MML for Preview

-- However, as they are also strong candidates for value increment/decrement, keybind changes are anticipated in the future.
+- However, since these keys are also strong candidates for value increment/decrement, a future keybind change is anticipated.

 - Preview MML to SMF Stage

-mmlabc-to-smf-rustlibrary to get SMF. - Memo: Passing tone data at this stage is complex, so defer.
-It’s assumed to be a must eventually.
+mmlabc-to-smf-rustlibrary to obtain an SMF. - Note: Passing tone data at this point is complex, so it will be postponed.
+Eventually assumed to be a must.

 - Log Generation Stage